Muhammad

 Boko Haram (BH)

-is no longer a new name everywhere in the world.
+is no longer a new name worldwide.
 But detailing the Kano attack to them (my

 really didn’t want to believe or even say that, but that’s what’s it.
 BH